CumpsD/second-brain/Shooting/Cleaning/Bore Tech Proof-Positive Nylon Bore Brush.md

   A: With our properly designed brushes and when used in a proper manner our brushes are 100% barrel safe.

 * Q: What thread sizes are your brushes and are they male or female ended? \
-  A: All Bore Tech brushes are male ended and have the thread pitch listed under the Specifications Tab on the respective product page.
+  A: All Bore Tech brushes are male ended and have the thread pitch listed above.